- Dec. 95 - Jan. 96 : new songs and leftover material renewed from 2Pac and the Dogg Pound with Death Row label mates as guests.

 - Zapp & Roger - "Dance Floor" (melody interpolation) - Retail version ?

-- Tom Browne "Funkin’ for Jamaica" - Snippet, Original ?
+- Tom Browne "Funkin’ for Jamaica" - snippet, Original ?

 - Domino - "Long Beach Funk" - snippet Original ?